angelo-mab/m6-2-mongo--continued/__lecture/lecture-1-special-topics.md

 <img src='./assets/passkey-example.png' />

+same key for everyone and can be shared
 ---

 ### Option 3 - Filter based on email
+you have to whitelist manually, by hand
 ---

 ### Option 4 - Provide a url